HNLMS De Ruyter (1880): Back to the Netherlands

 On 3 October 1889 De Ruyter arrived in Batavia.
 Here she was inspected by the Naval Commander of the Dutch East Indies.
 After bunkering on Kuiper Island, she left for Surabaya on the 30th, arriving there on 3 November.
 In Surabaya the necessary repairs for the return trip to the Netherlands were made.
 These lasted till January 1890.
 From 24 December till 9 February, she was commanded by Captain-Lt J.J.
 Stooker.
 He was succeeded by Captain J.P.
 Mercier.
 After returning to Priok, De Ruyter left for the Netherlands on 16 February.
 While bunkering on Kuiper Island, this order was countermanded, and so she remained near Kuiper Island till 11 March.
 She then went to Padang, and only started the voyage to the Netherlands via the Cape on 24 April 1890.

 On 24 April 1890 De Ruyter, commanded by Captain J.P.
 Mercier, set course from Padang to South Africa after receiving a telegram.
 She had a crew of 308 men, 17 weeks of provisions, 309 tons of coal, and a draft of 5.65 m fore and 6.75 m aft.
 The last docking had been on 19 December 1889.
 Instructions were not to visit any harbor except at the Cape.
 On the stretch to South Africa, De Ruyter really had to make effective use of her sails to reach Simon's Town on 11 June.
 In Simon's Town bunkering 370 tons of coal was done by hand, using barges.
 On 19 June the voyage was continued.
 After using steam to get to sea, De Ruyter reached the equator using only her sails.
-By making onlu sparse use of the machines, she arrived in Falmouth on 1 September.
+By making only sparse use of the machines, she arrived in Falmouth on 1 September.
 On 5 September 1890 she was back at Willemsoord.